Last updated on March 16th, 2020 at 10:50 am

 The Florida Keys are built on coral rock, and offshore reefs are wonderful for snorkelers and scuba divers.

-But those reefs also prevent sand from building up to create beaches, so the shoreline is either rocky or mucky or thick with seaweed.
+But those reefs prevent sand from building up to create beaches, so the shoreline is either rocky or mucky.

-Nevertheless, you can find a few great beaches in the Florida Keys, including one consistently ranked one of the best beaches in America.
+Nevertheless, we can help you find the best beaches in the Florida Keys, including one that has been ranked one of the best beaches in America.

 You just have to know where to go.